dvergeylen/dvergeylen.github.io/_posts/2020-10-12-complete-guide-to-self-hosted-nextcloud.md

 #### Putting the image on the SD Card

 To transfer the `.img` content from your hard drive to the SDCard, copy its content via the `dd` command (Linux).
 Be aware you have to know which device name your SD card receives from the OS, your mileage may vary.
 The best way to know is probably to `ls /dev` folder, then insert the SD Card, and `ls` it again.
 The newly added device is your SD Card.
-If your SD Card has multiple partition they will appear with as suffix likde `/dev/mmcblk0p1`, `/dev/mmcblk0p2`, ...
+If your SD Card has multiple partition they will appear with as suffix like `/dev/mmcblk0p1`, `/dev/mmcblk0p2`, ...
 We are only interested in the device name, **not** the partition name(s).

 ```bash
 # Transfer the .img content to SD Card